 - Ben was born into a sports enthusiast family; as his father was a referee in the English Premier League (EPL) in the 1990s.

 - His father motivated him to play cricket and football.
-He even used to threw balls at Ben at the practice nets.
+He even used to throw balls during Ben’s net-practice.

-- He started playing professional cricket quite late; as he made his domestic debut for Essex at the age of 17 against touring side Sri Lanka in 2011.
+- He started playing professional cricket quite late; as he made his domestic debut for Essex at the age of 17 against Sri Lanka in 2011.

 - He was England’s leading run-scorer at the 2012 U-19 World Cup.

 - At the age of 21, during his cricketing days at Essex, he was getting frustrated due to lack of opportunities, after which, he moved to nearby Surrey, which proved to be the right move for him; as he excelled over there both as a batsman and as a wicket-keeper.